Evita (soundtrack): Commercial performance

 In Canada, Evita debuted at number 27 on the RPM Top Albums/CDs chart.
 It reached a peak of number five on the chart, and stayed for a total of 27 weeks.
 The single-disc edition also charted separately, reaching a peak of number 91.
 In Australia, the soundtrack debuted on the ARIA Charts at number six.
 After fluctuating down the charts for the next few weeks, it climbed into the top-ten in March 1997, and peaked at number five.
 The Australian Recording Industry Association (ARIA) certified the two-disc edition as gold and the single-disc edition as platinum for shipment of 35,000 and 70,000 copies respectively.
 The soundtrack had a similar trajectory in New Zealand, where it peaked at number six on the albums chart, and was present for a total of 18 weeks.
 The Recorded Music New Zealand (RMNZ) certified it platinum, for shipment of 15,000 copies.

 Evita debuted at number seven on the UK Albums Chart and ended up reaching the top of the charts in February 1997, becoming Madonna's fifth number one album in the country.
 It was present on the chart for a total of 44 weeks and ranked at number 23 on the year-end chart.
 The British Phonographic Industry (BPI) certified it double platinum for shipment of 600,000 copies.
-It has sold 733,000 copies as of January 2018 according to the Official Charts Company.
-Across Europe, Evita reached the top of the charts in Austria, Belgium (both Flanders and Wallonia), Czech Republic, Greece, Ireland, Scotland and Switzerland, as well as top-ten in Denmark, France, Germany, Netherlands, Norway, Portugal and Sweden.
+It has sold 737,000 copies as of June 2019 according to the Official Charts Company.
+Across Europe, Evita reached the top of the charts in Austria, Belgium (both Flanders and Wallonia), Czech Republic, Greece, Ireland, Scotland and Switzerland, as well as the top ten in Denmark, France, Germany, Netherlands, Norway, Portugal and Sweden.
 Its performance across the European markets resulted in the soundtrack reaching the top of the pan-European Top 100 Albums chart.